 Step 3 – Security Deposit, Late Fee, and Renewal Options

 9. Security Deposit – Enter the amount the tenant is required to pay for the security deposit.
-There is no limit to how much the landlord may request (unlike residential property).
+There is no limit to how much the landlord may charge (unlike residential property).

-11. Renewal Options – If the tenant has options to renew, the amount should be written along with the renewal period.
+11. Renewal Options – If the tenant has the option to renew, the amount should be written along with the renewal period.

 Step 4 – Upfront Payment(s), Possession, and Liability

 12. Upfront Payments – Enter any required upfront payments, such as the first (1st) month’s rent, last month’s rent, and security deposit due upon the signing of the lease.